Rent our Apartment in Split!

 Living Room / 2nd bedroom

-A large couch, a double sized bed, a working desk, a dining room table…and our TV with Cable (you can also watch the huge assortment of DVD’s we have).
+A large couch, a double sized bed, a working desk, a dining room table…and our Canadian TV (which works here.
+We just had to get a converter) with Cable .

 The bedroom has a king sized bed, another couch, another working table and lots of closet space.
-You also have direct access to the balcony from the bedroom.
+We also have direct access to the balcony from the bedroom.

 The balcony (or maybe terrace is the better term) is the reason we fell in love with the apartment.
 We spend a lot of time out here.
 It’s very private, the views from neighboring buildings blocked by trees (there’s a palm tree, a fig tree, and a whole bunch of other trees that blossom at different times of the year).
 And because Split has quite a temperate climate we can use it all year long.